msdamzdh/DataScienceAnalysis_NasaDaset-raceway/Readme.md

 The dataset includes various measurements such as pH, optical density, oxygen concentration, chlorophyll a, salinity, PAM measurements, air temperature, and irradiance.
 This dataset is downloadable from this [link](https://www.nasa.gov/intelligent-systems-division/discovery-and-systems-health/pcoe/pcoe-data-set-repository/)

+### Project Structure

+**DSProj**: Contains all MATLAB scripts and functions used for data analysis and modeling.

+**Report.pdf**: Provides a comprehensive, step-by-step guide detailing the methodology, analysis process, and results interpretation.

+**algae.mat**: Original dataset file containing measurements from the Spirulina platensis cultivation experiments.

+**README.md**: This file, offering an overview of the project and its structure.

+To replicate the analysis, please refer to the detailed instructions in the Report.pdf file while executing the scripts found in the DSProj directory.

 Key aspects of the project include:
 1. Data Preprocessing
 2. Data Processing